Ananya13V/Tavily_Langchain_QnA_agent/tavily-query-project/README.md

 # Tavily Query Project

-This project utilizes the Tavily API to process queries and handle follow-up questions using Langchain.
-It is structured to allow easy integration and expansion of functionalities.
+This project utilizes the Tavily API to process queries and handle follow-up questions using Langchain, which uses TogetherAI's API key.
+It has a Menu that allows a user to ask follow-up questions on a topic that has been scraped using Tavily's web-scraper
 ## Project Structure

 ```
 tavily-query-project
 ├── src
-│   ├── app.py                # Main application file for processing queries with Tavily
-│   ├── follow_up_handler.py   # Handles follow-up questions using Langchain
+│   ├── follow_up_handler.py   # Handles follow-up questions using Langchain-Together AI
-│   └── utils
-│       └── __init__.py       # Utility functions and classes
+│   └── response.py            # Tavily search responses generated here
 ├── requirements.txt          # Project dependencies
 └── README.md                 # Project documentation
 ```